MisterD66/Gaia-9/README.md

-# RemoteSensor
+# Gaia 9

 This Project is about a sensor Platform for our Weekendhome.
+Since it is a onehour drive it would be nice to have Information about the weather before going there.
+At that place there is no Powerline, and no Internet or Wifi.
+That means it needs a way to store and generate energy - in the first version a small Solarpanel should charge a single liion cell.
+For communication a SIM800 module will provide a slow connection to the internet.
+The name *Gaia 9* is named after the moon lander *Luna 9* and will be hopefully exced the 3 days Luna 9 survived.
 ![first non breadboard version](https://github.com/MisterD66/RemoteSensor/blob/main/soldered.JPG?raw=true)

 ## Project description